shomeya/bootstrap-stylus/README.md

+# Deprecated!

+This package is deprecated.
+Please see [ bootstrap-styl](https://www.npmjs.com/package/bootstrap-styl).

+---

 # bootstrap-stylus

 A basic port of the Twitter Bootstrap CSS framework to stylus.
 Ideal for node.js apps using connect or express.